 The Importance of Reputation Management on Social Media

 Facebook, Instagram, Pinterest, and other social media platforms have changed retail and e-commerce forever.

 Word of mouth, which used to drive most sales, is now taking place online.

 Over 1.66 billion people use Facebook every day.
 78 percent of American consumers have discovered retail products to buy via Facebook.
 Facebook is the largest social media network in the world — bigger than WhatsApp (1.5 billion), Instagram (one billion) and Twitter (261 million).
 Facebook continues to reign in popularity over other social media channels.

 83% of people use Instagram to discover new products or services, and that 81% of them do product research on the platform.
 After seeing a product or service on Instagram, 46% made a purchase.
 Instagram is a highly engaged global community with more than one billion active accounts.
 People come to Instagram for visual inspiration and the simple design allows captivating visuals to take center stage.
 Advertising on Instagram has the power to move people — inspiring them to see a brand or business differently or take action.

 90% of users say Pinterest helps them decide what to purchase, and 66% buy something after seeing a brand’s Pins.
 Pinterest drives more traffic to shopping sites than Facebook, Snapchat, or Twitter.
 The number of video views on Pinterest in 2019 grew more than 6x compared to 2018.
 Pinterest is a powerful visual creative platform and drives consumer behavior from discovery to purchase.

 Our social media management team are online marketing experts who know, based on “data analytics and experience:”

-what to post, when to post, who to target and why and will help develop a consistent, clear, and credible “voice” for you and your brand online.
+and will help develop a consistent, clear, and credible “voice” for you and your brand online.